liamc-code/WPFAppointmentScheduler/README.md

 ![WPF Appointment Scheduler Screenshot](./screenshot.png)

-WPF Appointment Scheduler is a simple yet powerful C# Windows Presentation Foundation (WPF) application designed to help users book and manage appointments.
-This application makes it easy to create, edit, and delete appointments, as well as view them in a calendar format.
+WPF Appointment Scheduler is a simple yet powerful C# Windows Presentation Foundation (WPF) application designed to help users book and view appointments.
+This application makes it easy to create, view, and edit appointments, as well as view them in a calendar format.

 ## Table of Contents